Expert in Machine Tools, Heavy Equipment, and Aerospace Manufacturing Technologies

-I was Certified as a Lean Six SIgma Black Belt (CLSSBB) through Villanova University.
+He was certified as a Lean Six Sigma Black Belt (CLSSBB) through Villanova University.

 |Other Relevant Experience|

-I have extensive knowledge of materials, processes, and machinery but am also very practical and hands-on.
-My shop floor communications are excellent.
+Expert has extensive knowledge of materials, processes, and machinery but is also very practical and hands-on.
+His shop floor communications are excellent.

 Fields of Expertise